Probabilistic Categorical Adversarial Attack & Adversarial Training: Experiment

 \subsection{Categorical Adversarial Attacks}

-In this evaluation, we focus on three datasets.\textbf{(1) Intrusion Prevention System (IPS)~\citep{DBLP:conf/kdd/WangHBSML020}.} IPS dataset has 242,467 instances, with each input consisting of 20 features and each feature has 1,103 categorical values.
+In this evaluation, we focus on three categorical datasets for various applications.\textbf{(1) Intrusion Prevention System (IPS)~\citep{DBLP:conf/kdd/WangHBSML020}.} IPS dataset has 242,467 instances, with each input consisting of 20 features and each feature has 1,103 categorical values.
 The output space has three labels.
 A standard LSTM based classifier\citep{DBLP:conf/iclr/BaoHZS022} is trained for IPS dataset. \textbf{(2) AG’s News corpus.} This dataset consists of titles and description fields of news articles.
 The tokens of each sentence correspond to the categorical features, and the substitution set (of size 70) corresponds to the categorical values.
-A character-based CNN\citep{DBLP:conf/nips/ZhangZL15} is trained on this dataset. \textbf{(3) Splice-junction Gene Sequences (Splice)~\citep{noordewier1990training}.} Splice dataset has 3,190 instances.
+A character-based CNN\citep{zhang2015character} is trained on this dataset. \textbf{(3) Splice-junction Gene Sequences (Splice)~\citep{noordewier1990training}.} Splice dataset has 3,190 instances.
 Each one is a gene fragment of 60 features with 5 categorical values.
-The output space has three labels.
-The LSTM model is trained for Splice.
+The output space has three labels and the model is LSTM.

-{\bf Baseline Attacks.} Our goal is to generate powerful attacks on categorical models directly on input space, without relying on the embedding space.
-Thus, search-based methods are most suitable in this setting.
-Therefore, we compare PCAA with the following search-based attacks including Greedy Search(GS), Greedy Attack(GA), Gradient-guided GS (GGS) and Gradient-guided greedy attack(GGA).
-The details of these baselines can be found in Section 3.4.
+{\bf Baseline Attacks.} We compare PCAA with the following search-based attacks including SA, GA, GSA and GGA, which are discussed in Section~\ref{sec:time}.
+The details of these attacks can also be found in Appendix \ref{append: time complex}.

-For each dataset, we evaluate the performance in terms of the attack success rate (SR.) and the average running time (T.) under various budget sizes $\epsilon$ ranging from $1$ to $5$.
-Since PCAA learns the adversarial categorical distribution, the generation of adversarial examples is based on sampling.
-In the evaluation, we sample $100$ examples from the adversarial distribution for each attack instance and dismiss those with more perturbed features than the budget size.
-We claim a success attack if one out of all samples successfully changes the prediction.
-The average running time for PCAA includes both the optimization of Eq. \ref{final optimization} and the sampling process.
+\textbf{Implementation details.} For each dataset, we evaluate the performance in terms of the attack success rate (SR.) and the average running time (T.) under various budget sizes $\epsilon$ ranging from $1$ to $5$.
+Remind that in PCAA in Eq.(\ref{final optimization}), the threshold $\zeta$ significantly influences the effectiveness of our method.
+Therefore, in Table~\ref{table: attack}, we iteratively conduct \method with different choices of $\zeta$ from a pre-defined set.
+Given each $\zeta$, we make 100 samplings from the probabilistic distribution.
+In this process, once a successful adversarial example (satisfying the $l_0$ budget constraint) is generated, we claim it to be a successful attack.